BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Active-Transportation-Plan-Data-Development/README.md

 ## Methodology

 The consolidated, Regional Bike Facilities dataset was created through a mix of manual updates to the facility geometries using ArcGIS Pro desktop editing tools, as well as a scripted processes in python jupyter notebooks.
+State, City, and Non-Profit Advocacy Bike Facility datasets also underwent processing to standardize the schema and values to match the expected columns and attribute values as indicated in the [Regional Bikeway Network Schema](#regional-bikeway-network-schema).
+Each of these datasets were then conflated with the Travel Model II Network, leveraging the [Shared Streets Python Library](https://github.com/sharedstreets/sharedstreets-python).
+The resulting dataset is an attribute join table modeled after the [Regional Bikeway Network Schema](#regional-bikeway-network-schema) above.

 Processing Steps: